 So, my relationship with Dad was love / hate for sure.
 At times I would love him for his silliness and his zest for life and enthusiasm about certain topics: sport, recreation, small business, celebration.
 Dad loved to laugh.
 He would often have us all in stitches at the supper table, recounting his Skollard Hall days in a falsetto voice.
 He liked that falsetto voice.
 I do truly think he was doing his best to father us the best way he could, considering the factors at play in his upbringing and his generation and with the added factor of the Catholic guilt monitoring all that he did.
 Another factor in the break down of his marriage was mental illness.

 Mom had been a classic Bipolar 1.
 When she was pregnant or nursing, which was a lot of the time until she was 42 and weened Luke, she did not have symptoms of mental illness.
 But, then it hit and it hit hard.
-She was hospitalised with full on psychosis several times in the seventies.
+She was hospitalized with full on psychosis several times in the seventies.
 I remember waking up around age six and walking around looking for mom.
 No one would tell me that she had been taken to the hospital: 5C – the psyche ward.
-She was there for weeks.
+(Who would know then that in thirty years time, I would have my first big struggle with mental illness: Locked Up in D.C. 🔐 ) She was there for weeks.
 We would go visit her and it was like she was a different person.
 She was in a fog.
 It was heart wrenching.
-I missed her so bad.
+I missed her so badly.
 I just wanted my mommy back.
 I would cry myself to sleep missing her so much.
 She would sometimes be smoking when we visited.
 I couldn’t believe my eyes.
 (Back then you could smoke in parts of the hospital.
 Yep.
 Unbelievable, right?)

 I wasn’t the first in my family to work at July’s Restaurant up at the Lake.
 My older sister Eva had worked there a decade prior to me.
 Eva would sometime recount one of her most embarrassing moments while working there.
 This man would come into the restaurant almost daily.
 He would take a seat beside the coffee maker in the kitchen in the mid-afternoon when it wasn’t too busy.
 He would just sit and chat up the kitchen staff and the servers as they would come and go from the kitchen.
 So, Eva walks into the kitchen this one day and slaps Buddy on the back and asks him how the heck he is doing today.
 That would have been all fine except that when she slapped him on the back his toupee went flying off his head and landed a few feet away on the kitchen floor.